TheLakeMan/Hyperion/examples/audio/keyword_spotting/README.md

 1. Train custom keyword models using your own data
 2. Implement multi-keyword detection with prioritization
 3. Add noise-robust feature extraction for challenging environments
-4. Integrate with other TinyAI components for multimodal applications
+4. Integrate with other Hyperion components for multimodal applications